 This table describes the fees and expenses that you may pay when you hold shares of the fund.
+Expenses have been adjusted to reflect the exclusion of a one-time reimbursement of expenses by the fund's custodian (or former custodian) for a billing error.
 If the fees and expenses imposed by the insurance company that issued your variable contracts or other eligible investor through which the fund is offered were included, your expenses would be higher.